DangNhutNguyen/Focumia/README.md

 * **Found a bug or have a feature suggestion?**
   Please report it on our GitHub Issues page: [https://github.com/codliro/focumia/issues](https://github.com/codliro/focumia/issues)
-  *(Note: This is a hypothetical link.
-Please update it if you create a public repository for Focumia.)*

 * **General Inquiries:**
   You can reach out via email at [penciltalk0910@gmail.com](mailto:penciltalk0910@gmail.com).